 Outpatient mental health clinic in Chelsea, Manhattan.

 Outpatient mental health clinic in East Harlem.

 Outpatient mental health clinic in Forest Hills, Queens

 Multi-Medical Service mental health clinic in Bay Ridge, Brooklyn

-Internship at Department for the Aging: counseling victims of elder abuse
+Internship at NYC Department for the Aging: counseling victims of elder abuse